stzi/NegativeScript/README.md

 `#brew install imagemagick`

 `#brew install ufraw`

+On Linux (Ubuntu 16.04) you can install the required tools by:

+`#sudo apt install imagemagick ufraw`

 At the moment, the script assumes you have a directory full of RAW files from a Canon DSLR (*.CR2).

 ## Known to be working

-The script runs fine on my old 2013 MacBook Pro under Mojave with ImageMagick 7.0.8-59 installed from homebrew.
+* The script runs fine on my old 2013 MacBook Pro under Mojave with ImageMagick 7.0.8-59 installed from homebrew.
+* The script runs fine on Ubuntu 16.04

 ## Missing

-* Not tested under Linux
 * Not tested under Windows
 * No real error handling is done
 * No support for color negatives.
 If you use this script to convert color negatives, you will get bad results!